Practice Mistakes You May Be Making

 LOCATION

 How many of you practice in a small room with a closed door?
-There is an issue with this.
-When we play in small rooms, we often play softer because it doesn't take much to fill the room with sound.
-We then start developing the bad habit of using minimal air and therefore don't utilise the full potential of the instrument!
-So go outside, in a large open room and even experiment with rooms with soft furnishings and carpet compared to hard surfaces like tiles.
+There's a problem with this.
+In small rooms, we tend to play more quietly because it doesn't require much to fill the space with sound.
+This leads to the bad habit of using minimal air, preventing us from fully utilizing the instrument's potential!
+Try practicing outside, in a large open room, or even experiment with rooms that have soft furnishings like carpet and couches compared to hard surfaces like tiles.
 You'll be amazed at the difference in your sound and volume!
-All because of the acoustics of the room.
+It's all due to the acoustics of the room.

 MUSIC STAND & POSTURE